 Study Population

 We conducted a longitudinal, single center, retrospective cohort study of patients from the Multi Parameter Intelligent Monitoring of Intensive Care (MIMIC-II) database, which includes patients admitted between 2001- 2008.
 The database contains data from 24,581 ICU patients and includes physiologic information from bedside monitors in the adult ICUs at Beth Israel Deaconess Medical Center, a tertiary care university academic medical center located in Boston, Massachusetts (REF).
-The data in MIMIC-II has been previously de-identified, and this study was approved by the Institutional Review Boards of the Massachusetts Institute of Technology and Beth Israel Deaconess Medical Center.
+The data in MIMIC-II has been previously de-identified, and this study was approved by the Institutional Review Boards of the Massachusetts Institute of Technology and Beth Israel Deaconess Medical Center (BIDMC).
 Additional, a waiver of informed consent has been granted for this study.

-The MIMIC-II database was queried to identify adult patients requiring mechanical ventilation (MV), defined in this analysis as MV beginning in the first 24 hours of ICU admission and persisting for at least 48 consecutive hours.
-MV was defined in this way due to lack of sufficient data to conduct meaningful statistical inference in patients requiring shorter periods of MV.
-Patients were excluded if they had a diagnosis of sepsis or required vasopressors while in the ICU, as well if IAC placement was performed prior to ICU admission.
-Additionally, to ensure the independency of data points, only the first ICU admission was included in patients that had multiple ICU admissions.
-The presence of an IAC was defined as placement of an invasive arterial catheter within 24 hours of initiation of mechanical ventilation [Mornin is this correct?].
+The MIMIC-II database was queried to identify adult, who were intubated for the purpose of mechanical ventilation (MV) within the first 24 hours of ICU.
+The rationale behind this inclusion criterion is … Patients were excluded if they had a diagnosis of sepsis based on the Angus criteria [reference] or required vasopressors while in the ICU, as well if IAC placement was performed prior to ICU admission.
+Patients from the cardiac surgery recovery unit (CSRU) and coronary care unit (CCU) were excluded as well.
+Additionally, to ensure the independence of data points, only the first ICU admission was included in patients that had multiple ICU admissions.
+The presence of an IAC was defined as placement of an invasive arterial catheter within 24 hours of initiation of mechanical ventilation.

 Outcome Measures:

 The primary outcome was 28-day mortality.
-Secondary outcomes included: hospital mortality, ICU and hospital length-of-stay (LOS), duration of mechanical ventilation, and mean number of arterial blood gas measurements performed per day while under MV.
+Secondary outcomes included: ICU and hospital length-of-stay (LOS), duration of mechanical ventilation, and mean number of arterial blood gas measurements performed per day while under MV.

 Statistical Analysis

 A propensity score model was created to match baseline patient characteristics.
-XXXX number of pre-IAC covariates including patient demographics, co-morbidities, vital signs, and pre-intervention laboratory results were used to estimate propensity for IAC insertion for each individual patient.
-To ensure the robustness of the propensity score model and to avoid overfitting, the goodness-of-fit of the prediction model will be evaluated based on the average area under Receiver Operating Characteristics (ROC) curve.
-Patients with or without IAC placement were then matched based on the estimated propensity scores with one-to-one matching with a caliper of 0.01.
-For the primary outcome, Kaplan-Meier estimate of survival was plotted, and a p-value was reported using the log rank test.
+30 of pre-IAC covariates including patient demographics, co-morbidities, vital signs, and pre-intervention laboratory results were used to estimate propensity for IAC insertion for each individual patient.
+To ensure the robustness of the propensity score model and to avoid overfitting, the goodness-of-fit of the prediction model was evaluated based on the average area under Receiver Operating Characteristics (ROC) curve using 10-fold cross-validation.
+Patients with or without IAC placement were then matched based on the estimated propensity scores using one-to-one matching with a caliper of 0.01.

+We assessed the degree of balance in measured covariates between the IAC and Non-IAC groups by comparing the distributions of categorical and continuous variables.
+Since the continuous variables were not normally distributed, median values and Inter Quartile Range (IQR) were used to summarize the their distributions.
+The Fisher’s exact test and Wilcoxon rank-sum test were applied to statistically assess the differences in categorical and continuous variables between the IAC and non-IAC groups.
+The distributions of the propensity score before and after matching were also compared to further assess the degree of balance.

+Analysis of Outcome

+For the 28-day mortality primary outcome, the logistic regression model was applied on the matched cohort to estimate the odds ratio and 95% Confidence-Interval (95% CI).
+Kaplan-Meier estimate of survival was also plotted for the 28-day follow up period, and a p-value was reported using the log rank test.

 As mortality is a competing risk with the secondary outcomes (including ICU LOS, total LOS, and duration of mechanical ventilation), … [do we need to use the cumulative incidence function for secondary outcomes?]

 RESULTS